Up to 50% off sofas & mattresses — limited‑time deals.

 2.5 Carlos and Alignment-Focused Movement

-Carlos focuses strongly on spinal alignment.
-He cares about how responsiveness interacts with support during slow position changes.
+Carlos focuses on spinal alignment, so he pays close attention to how responsiveness interacts with support during slower, controlled movement.

 During his routine, he: